-Things to Do in Hay-on-Wye-

-Looking for things to do in Hay on Wye?
-Me (Joel) and an old friend of mine, Rob, headed to Hay on Wye for a bit of a lads weekend to catch up and enjoy a bit of kayaking.
+Looking for things to do in Hay-on-Wye?
+Me (Joel) and an old friend of mine, Rob, headed to Hay-on-Wye for a catch-up and to enjoy a bit of kayaking.
 Rob came down on his brand new Royal Enfield Himalayan and I went in Bumper, of course.
 We both came from the Midlands and unfortunately, Rob got caught in severe traffic and heavy rain, which led to a rather wet and late arrival.

 So wet, he could wring his gloves out Ha!
 But despite that, we had a cracking weekend catching up over a few beers, coffees and paddles on the River Wye.
 Read on to find out more about the town!

 It’s large enough to have sufficient things to do to keep you entertained and small enough to maintain its charm.
 Aside from the charm of the town, the location itself offers a whole host of things to do.
-With the Black Mountains, Brecon Beacons, the winding River Wye, lakes and forests, there is an abundance of options for you to absorb the incredible scenery surrounding Hay on Wye.
+With the Black Mountains, the Brecon Beacons, the winding River Wye, lakes and forests, there is an abundance of options for you to absorb the incredible scenery surrounding Hay-on-Wye.

 1 | Peruse the Bookshops and Buy a Book